 Traxler, Rep. J. Bob Bay City, Michigan Rep. J. Bob Traxler, former U.S. Democratic Congressman, passed away Wednesday, October 30, 2019 evening at his home with his loving family by his side at the age of 88 years.
 Jerome Bob Traxler was born July 21, 1931 to the late Harry and Elizabeth (Laracey) Traxler in Kawkawlin, MI.

-Bob attended the public schools in Bay City including T. L. Handy High School and received a B.A from Michigan State College in 1953 and an LL.B. from Detroit College of Law in 1959.
+Bob attended the public schools in Bay City including T. L. Handy High School where he graduated in 1949, and received a B.A from Michigan State College in 1953 and an LL.B. from Detroit College of Law in 1959.
 While a student at MSU, he became a member of the Kappa Sigma Fraternity.
 Bob served in the U. S. Army from 1953-1955 and was admitted to the Michigan Bar in 1960.

 He commenced practice in Bay County where he served as an assistant prosecutor from 1960-1962.
 From 1962-1974, Bob was a member of the Michigan House of Representatives and was a majority leader from 1965-1966.
 While in the Michigan Legislature, he led an effort to allow bingo and other games of chance for charity fundraising.
 That gave him the nickname “Bingo Bob”, and also paved the way for the Michigan Lottery.